What is app provisioning in Azure Active Directory?

 - Securing your organization by instantly removing users' identities from key SaaS apps when they leave the organization.

 - Easily importing a large number of users into a particular SaaS application or system.

 - Having a single set of policies to determine who is provisioned and who can sign in to an app.

 Azure AD user provisioning can help address these challenges.
-To learn more about how customers have been using Azure AD user provisioning, you can read the ASOS case study.
-The video below provides an overview of user provisioning in Azure AD:
+To learn more about how customers have been using Azure AD user provisioning, read the ASOS case study.
+The following video provides an overview of user provisioning in Azure AD.